vhive-serverless/vHive/docs/quickstart_guide.md

 >
 > See note in [II.2.5](./quickstart_guide.md#2-setup-worker-nodes) for details about snapshots.

 ## IV.
-Deploying and Invoking Functions in vHive
+Deploying and Invoking Functions

 This section is only for synchronous (i.e., Knative Serving) functions.
 Please refer to [Adding Benchmarks to vHive/Knative and Stock Knative][kn-benchmark]